Forbidden (1984 film): Plot

-When he returns home, he finds Nina desperately waiting for him.
-He tells her what happened.
+When he returns home from a walk, he finds Nina desperately waiting for him.
+He tells her what happened on his walk.
 She has worse news for him; the Resistance has discovered that the Nazis are taking the Jews to concentration death camps in occupied Poland and gassing them.
 She still believes his mother is still safe in Theresienstadt.
 She then tells him about a train going to Switzerland.
 She and her friends are smuggling several Jews on board.
 She professes her love for him, but wants him to go where he will be safe.
-That night, they go to the train depot, where he and other refugees are placed in boxes with a small supply of food and water.
+That night, they go to the railway depot, where he and other refugees are placed in boxes with a small supply of food and water.
 As she leaves, she sees Fritz running up to her; he loves her so much that he's unable to leave her.
 Together they return home.

-During the war's ending months, Germany is invaded by the Soviet Union in 1945.
+During the war's closing months, Germany is invaded by the Soviet Union in 1945.
 Nina knows that the Russians want revenge for the millions of their countrymen murdered by the Third Reich.
 Attempting to hide in the cellar, they are caught by the Russians and forced outside.
 Nina yells to the soldiers that Fritz is Jewish, but they ignore her.
 Once outside, Fritz is forced to kneel as the Russians prepare to shoot him.
 He starts singing "Shema Israel".
 The Russian soldier lowers his gun and says that he is Jewish too.
 During the voice-over while the camera pans over a bombed-out and devastated Berlin, Nina tells the audience that Ruth Friedlaender is eventually transferred from Theresienstadt to Auschwitz, where she is gassed.
-Eventually Nina and Fritz marry; Fritz dies in 1974.
+Eventually Nina and Fritz marry; in her narration she tells the audience that Fritz died in 1974.